khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 The header is **optional** and acts as the title of the proceeding body content.
 An example could be the name of a pricing plan or a blog post title.
 Headings should set clear expectations about the card’s purpose.

 #### Body:
-This section is **always required**.
+The card body is **always required**.
 The content in the body should never be ambiguous or unclear.
 Strive to be as concise as possible and provide the user with content regarding a single topic.
 If a Card's purpose is to communicate a pricing plan, the body would contain the plan's price point and key feature information.

 Use multiple sections within the body when you have two or more related but distinct pieces of information to communicate to users.
 Multiple sections can help break up complicated concepts like pricing data.